dvitale199/GenoTools/README.md

 Modify the paths in the following command to run the standard GP2 pipeline:
 ```
 genotools \
-  --geno_path /path/to/genotypes/for/qc \
+  --pfile /path/to/genotypes/for/qc \
-  --out_path /path/to/qc/output \
+  --out /path/to/qc/output \
   --ancestry \
   --ref_panel /path/to/reference/panel \
   --ref_labels /path/to/reference/ancestry/labels \